 \subsection{Generalizability}

 We additionally tested the generalizability of the feature map learned by the encoder.
-This is done by freezing the encoder from the BandIt model with 64 musical bands and attaching new randomly initialized decoder(s) with output stem(s) that was(were) not directly learned in the original 3-stem training.
-We first tested the generalizability on an ``easier'' task of obtaining the M\&E stem.
+This is done by freezing the encoder from the BandIt model with 64 musical bands and attaching a new randomly initialized decoder for an output stem that was not directly learned in the original 3-stem training.
+We first tested the generalizability on an ``easier'' task of obtaining the music-and-effects stem.
 Using the sum of the original music and effects stems outputs, the SNR and SI-SNR are at \SI{13.9}{\decibel} and \SI{13.7}{\decibel}, respectively.
 Training a new decoder for the composite stem achieves a slightly better output at \SI{14.1}{\decibel} for SNR and \SI{13.9}{\decibel} for SI-SNR.

-Next, we trained new decoders on completely unseen music data from MUSDB18-HQ~\cite{musdb18}\footnote{The use of MUSDB18 here is strictly for the demonstration of model generalizability.
-MUSDB18 will not be used for commercial-use models.}.
+Next, we trained new decoders on completely unseen music data from MUSDB18-HQ~\cite{musdb18}\footnote{The use of MUSDB18 here is strictly for the demonstration of model generalizability, and will not be used commercially.}.
 Note that MUSDB18 provides stereo data and the encoder was only trained on mono signals, so each channel of the music data was passed through the encoder independently.
 Despite only being trained to separate music as a whole without caring about its constituent instrumentals, the representations from the frozen encoder were sufficient to train decoders that are on par in performance to Open-Unmix, as shown in \Cref{tab:musdb}.